DmitryBavelko-98/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Etch-a-Sketch with HTML, CSS and JavaScript
+Etch-a-Sketch created with HTML, CSS and JavaScript